maxmonis/htm-elements/README.md

 # HTM Elements

-An unopinionated set of drop-in web components (toast, etc.) built with TypeScript and no framework.
+An unopinionated set of drop-in web components (confetti, spinner, toast) built with TypeScript and no framework.

 🚨🚨🚨 NOT STABLE 🚨🚨🚨 I'm still in the early iteration phase of using this internally for my own projects and may ship breaking changes.
 I'll bump the